saleor/saleor/docs/guides/taxes.rst

 Avalara
 -------

 All configuration and account setup should be done on the Avalara's admin panel.
-Saleor uses standard Avalata's  API to fetch tax codes, calculate taxes during the checkout process and transfer data directly to the Avalara's system.
+Saleor uses the standard API of Avalata's to fetch tax codes, to calculate taxes during the checkout process and to transfer data directly to the Avalara's system.

 Configuration
 ^^^^^^^^^^^^^

-Only basic data needs to be provided on Saleor side.
-You need to fill up variables:
+Only basic data needs to be provided on Saleor's side.
+You need to fill up the following variables:
-``AVATAX_USERNAME_OR_ACCOUNT``, ``AVATAX_PASSWORD_OR_LICENSE``, ``AVATAX_USE_SANDBOX``, ``AVATAX_COMPANY_NAME``, ``AVATAX_AUTOCOMMIT``, (:ref:`see description of variables.<tax_environment_variables>`)
+``AVATAX_USERNAME_OR_ACCOUNT``, ``AVATAX_PASSWORD_OR_LICENSE``, ``AVATAX_USE_SANDBOX``, ``AVATAX_COMPANY_NAME``, ``AVATAX_AUTOCOMMIT`` (:ref:`refer to the variables descriptions.<tax_environment_variables>`)

+Avalara supports two ways of authentications:
+    1. Through login information (``username`` + ``password``)
+    2. Through the account information (``account_id`` + ``license``)

+Use ``AVATAX_USERNAME_OR_ACCOUNT`` and ``AVATAX_PASSWORD_OR_LICENSE`` to pass one of these authentication pairs

 Avalara requires a company address to properly calculate taxes.
-The address must be assigned in the dashboard's general section.
+The address must be assigned in general section of Saleor's dashboard.

 .. warning::
-  Avalara will not work without company address provided in the dashboard.
+  Avalara will not work without the company address provided in the dashboard.

 Tax codes
 ^^^^^^^^^
-Avalara has own system for classification of product type and expected taxes.
-On Saleor side, store owner needs to assign Avalara's tax code to the given product type or product itself.
-If you skip this step, Saleor will use common code for all products (which is not recommended).
+Avalara has its own system for classifing the product types and expected taxes.
+On Saleor's side, the store owner must assign Avalara's tax code to the given product types or product itself.
+If you skip this step, Saleor will use the common code for all products (which is not recommended).
-Assigning a tax code can be done from dashboard in product type or product section.
-Both of these sections have a field for assigning tax code for enabled tax gateway.
+Assigning a tax code can be done from the dashboard in the product type or the product section.
+Both of these sections have a field for assigning a tax code for enabled tax gateway.